 Here’s how to handle other common questions:

 - You have 1 hour on either side of that time you chose to give the insulin shots.
 So if you chose 7 am/pm, then between 6 and 8 is acceptable.
 Obviously, giving it at 7:00 on the dot is ideal, but sometimes life gets in the way.
 Also, if you have to give it at 8 one time, do not make the next dose at 6.
 Try to get as close to 11-12 hours apart as you can.

 - If you have to give a shot earlier or later than that +/- 1 hour window, it’s better to skip that dose altogether.
 I’d rather have your pet have high blood sugar (not a huge deal) by missing an insulin shot than risk him getting too low (very bad!) by getting insulin shots too close together.

-- If you give a shot, and your pet moves, making you not so sure it actually went in, don’t panic.
+- If you give a shot, and your pet moves, making you not so sure if it actually went in or not, don’t panic.
 Also, do not give another shot.
 Again, better to have a missed shot than to get a double dose!

 - If multiple people in the house are responsible for giving the shots, have a paper or dry erase board to check off when the shot was given, to avoid any double dosing.